igemsoftware2018/Team_Tongji_Software/README.md

 You can also download this file and use our tool locally.

 ## Requirements
-  Before using our tool, you should pay attention to theses requirements:
+  If you want to use our tool locally, you should pay attention to theses requirements:
   * Python >= 3.5
   * Django >= 2.0
   * RDKit: a collection of cheminformatics software
-  * cobra
+  * cobra: a tool used for genome-scale modeling of metabolic networks in both prokaryotes and eukaryotes

+## How to use Alpha Ant?
+  After satisfying these requerement, you can start our project by using "python manage.py runserver" in cmd.
+Then the website will be generated according to the local ip.
+For example, "http://127.0.0.1:8000/Alpha%20ant/"